ptr727/PlexCleaner/README.md

-  --settingsfile <settingsfile> (REQUIRED)  Path to settings file --logfile <logfile>                       Path to log file --logappend                               Append to the log file vs. default overwrite -?, -h, --help                            Show help and usage information
+  --settingsfile <settingsfile> (REQUIRED)  Path to settings file --logfile <logfile>                       Path to log file --logappend                               Append to the log file vs. default overwrite --parallel                                Enable parallel processing --threadcount <threadcount>               Number of threads to use for parallel processing -?, -h, --help                            Show help and usage information
 ```

-The `process` command will process the media content using options as defined in the settings file.
+The `process` command will process the media content using options as defined in the settings file:

-The `--mediafiles` option can include multiple files or directories, e.g. `--mediafiles path1 --mediafiles "path with space" --mediafiles file1 --mediafiles file2`.
-Paths with spaces should be double quoted.

-The `--reprocess [level]` option is used to override sidecar and conditional processing optimization logic.
-`0`: Default behavior, do not do any reprocessing.
-`1`: Re-process low cost operations, e.g. tag detection, closed caption detection, etc.
-`2`: Re-process all operations including expensive operations, e.g. deinterlace detection, bitrate calculation, stream verification, etc.

-Example:
-`PlexCleaner.exe --settingsfile PlexCleaner.json --logfile PlexCleaner.log process --mediafiles "C:\Foo With Space\Test.mkv" --mediafiles D:\Media --reprocess 1`

-The `process` command will perform the following operations:

 - Delete files with extensions not in the `KeepExtensions` list.
 - Re-multiplex containers in the `ReMuxExtensions` list to MKV container format.